-The Township of Russell is located on the traditional and unceded territory of the Iroquois (Haudenasaunee), Algonquin (Anishinabewaki and Omàmìwininìwag) and Mohawk (Kanien'kehá:ka) People.
-The Algonquin's of Ontario have an historical and cultural interest in lands along the Castor River; as well as a current interest in the Larose Forest.
+The Township of Russell is located on the unceded territory of the Anishinaabe and the traditional lands of the Haudenosaunee, Huron-Wendat and Kanien'kehá:ka Peoples.
+The Algonquins of Ontario have an historical and cultural interest in lands along the Castor River; as well as a current interest in the Larose Forest.
 The Métis Nation of Ontario may also have an interest in planning matters in the Township.
-The Township will engage with Indigenous communities, including the Algonquin's of Ontario and the Métis Nation of Ontario, early in the planning and development process.
+The Township will engage with Indigenous communities, including the Algonquins of Ontario and the Métis Nation of Ontario, early in the planning and development process.

-- 1. In the spirit of reconciliation and acknowledging the "free, prior and informed consent" as set out in the United Nations Declaration on the Rights of Indigenous Peoples as applied and interpreted by Courts of competent jurisdiction, and the right to carry out traditional pursuits in a respectful and unrestricted manner, the Township will continue to work to build a relationship with the local Indigenous communities. - 2.
-The Township will consider the interest of Indigenous communities when identifying, protecting, and managing cultural heritage and archaeological resources and will engage with the local Indigenous communities to identify on the following: - a) Input and possible participation in Stage 2 Archaeological Assessment required for land use planning or development purposes where a Stage 1 Archaeological Assessment or the provisions of Section 7 of this Plan indicate areas of historical interest or values and/or the potential for encountering Indigenousaboriginal artifacts; - b) Consultation on cultural heritage or a Archaeological studies related to proposed developments where areas of Indigenous interest or values Algonquin interest and/ or Native Values and/or the potential for Indigenous aboriginal artifacts to be encountered have been identified; and - a)c) Consultation prior to the approval by Council of future Official Plan amendments or site plan approval where an Archaeological Assessment has shown the potential for Indigenous aboriginal artifacts to be encountered.
+- In the spirit of reconciliation and acknowledging the "free, prior and informed consent" as set out in the United Nations Declaration on the Rights of Indigenous Peoples as applied and interpreted by Courts of competent jurisdiction, and the right to carry out traditional pursuits in a respectful and unrestricted manner, the Township will continue to work to build a relationship with the local Indigenous communities. - 2.
+The Township will consider the interest of Indigenous communities when identifying, protecting, and managing cultural heritage and archaeological resources and will engage with the local Indigenous communities to identify the following: - a) Input and possible participation in Stage 2 Archaeological Assessment required for land use planning or development purposes where a Stage 1 Archaeological Assessment or the provisions of Section 7 of this Plan indicate areas of historical interest or values and/or the potential for encountering Indigenous artifacts; - b) Consultation on cultural heritage or archaeological studies related to proposed developments where areas of Indigenous interest or values and/or the potential for Indigenous artifacts to be encountered have been identified; and - c) Consultation prior to the approval by Council of future Official Plan amendments or site plan approval where an Archaeological Assessment has shown the potential for Indigenous artifacts to be encountered.